inblockio/aqua-docs/Aqua_Protocol.md

 safe.
 This is achieved through encryption, strong authentication and restrictive access to keep data private by default.

-See [Design Principles / Seperation of Account and Service](https://github.com/inblockio/aqua-docs/blob/main/Design_Principles.md#principle-separation-of-account-and-service)
+See [Design Principles / Separation of Account and Service](https://github.com/inblockio/aqua-docs/blob/main/Design_Principles.md#principle-separation-of-account-and-service)